canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

   IP address of the Multipass VM and set the environment variable ``ADDRESS``.
 * The ``discard`` section deletes the Multipass VM once the Spread test has finished running.
-* The ``systems`` key notes which systems the backend will use.
+* The ``systems`` key notes which systems the backend uses.
 Note that this key must match the ``systems`` used by at least one test under ``suites``.

 Create a Spread task
 --------------------

 Put your Spread files alongside your project's existing tests.
-The rest of this guide will assume they're in a top-level ``tests/spread`` directory.
+The rest of this guide assumes they're in a top-level ``tests/spread`` directory.

 Each Spread test requires a dedicated ``task.yaml`` file that contains